lynnfaraday/aresmush.com/tutorials/config/config-basics/theme.md

 ## Using a Pre-Made Theme

-Several pre-made themes are available - you can browse them in the [Ares Extras Theme Gallery](https://github.com/AresMUSH/ares-extras/tree/master/themes).
+Several pre-made themes are available - you can browse them in the [AresCentral Theme Directory](https://arescentral.aresmush.com/themes).

 To use one of these themes, just use the command `theme/install <github url>` in your MU client.
 For example: `theme/install `